Lean Body16 min read

 The dose-response relationship is well characterized — higher doses produce greater weight loss but also more side effects.
 The escalation protocol exists because starting at full dose causes unacceptable nausea in a substantial percentage of people.
 Patience with the ramp genuinely pays off.

-My honest assessment: semaglutide is no longer the most potent compound in the GLP-1 class for weight loss alone.
-But it has by far the most extensive safety and efficacy data, the longest real-world track record, and the only proven cardiovascular outcomes benefit.
-If you are evaluating these compounds on evidence quality and breadth, semaglutide still leads.
+The short version: semaglutide is no longer the most potent compound in the GLP-1 class for weight loss alone, but it remains the compound with the most extensive safety record and the only one with proven cardiovascular outcomes.

 Side effects